Planning the mount Kilimanjaro trip

 Mount Kilimanjaro Trails

 For Mount Kilimanjaro, climbing trails are well marked and maintained periodically.
-No technical skill required to climb Mount Kilimanjaro but only some sports like Machame trail and Barranco wall where you need to scramble a bit for about an hour from 13,000 feet to 14,000 feet, top of Barranco wall.
+No technical skill required to climb Mount Kilimanjaro, but only some sports like Machame trail at Barranco wall where you need to scramble a bit for about an hour from 13,000 feet to 14,000 feet, top of Barranco wall.